mmolari/morbidostat-genome-analysis/README.md

 - `profile` : if `cluster` is specified, then SLURM execution is activated.
 Otherwise local execution is used.
 - `input_fld` : folder containing the input reads.
 It must have the nested `vial_n/time_n` structure of archived morbidostat experiment data.
 - `time_beg` : the label corresponding to the first timepoint, whose assembled genome is used as reference (e.g. `1` for timepoint_1`)
-- `qual_min` and `max_insertion_size` : parameters of the script used to build the pileup.
-Only reads with quality higher than the threshold are used, and only insertions shorter than the threshold are considered.
+- `qual_min` : parameters of the script used to build the pileup.
+Only reads with quality higher than the threshold are used, and only insertions that have at least 70% of the sites meeting this threshold.
+- `clip_minL` : minimum length of clips that are added to the clip dictionary.
+Shorter clips are ignored.

+Nb: only primary reads are considered, and secondary or supplementary reads are excluded.
+In future updates we might want to consider secondary reads for clip positions.

 results are saved in the `results` folder, with a structure that mirrors the `vial_n/timepoint_n` structure of the input folder.
 Each of these subfolders will contain the following files:
 - `reads.sorted.bam` and `reads.sorted.bam.bai` : sorted `bam` file (and corresponding index) containing the mapping of the reads against the reference genome.
 - `pileup/allele_counts.npz` : pileup of the reads.
 This is a numpy tensor with dimension (2,6,L) corresponding to (1) forward-reverse reads, (2) allele `["A", "C", "G", "T", "-", "N"]` and (3) position.
 - `pileup/insertions.pkl.gz` : a nested dictionary of insertions, saved in pickle format and compressed with gzip.
 The structure is `position -> sequence -> [n. forward reads, n. reverse reads]`.
+- `pileup/clips.pkl.gz` : a dictionary of the form position -> [fwd clips, rev clips].
+Contains the number of forward and reverse soft-clips ecountered in the reads at any given position, provided that the clipped part is longer than the threshold `clip_minL`.
 - `ref_genome.fa` and `ref_genome.gbk` : symlink to the reference genome used for mapping the reads (same vial, first timepoint), both in genbank and fasta format.